 Ready and waiting

-Negative investor sentiment towards the commercial real estate sector has seen the share price discount to net asset values (NAVs) among REITs and listed property companies remain excessively wide, including abrdn Property Income Trust (API).
+Negative investor sentiment towards the commercial real estate sector has seen discount rates among REITs and listed property companies remain excessively wide, including abrdn Property Income Trust (API).
 This is despite a large valuation correction at the end of 2022 and transactional evidence of value stabilisation.
-A re-rating of the sector and API’s shares should be triggered by market indications that interest rates have peaked (due to their close correlation with property yields), so promising inflation data for June was encouraging.
+A re-rating of the sector and API’s shares should be triggered by market indications that interest rates have peaked, so promising inflation data for June was encouraging.